B.S - Health Fitness, Exercise Science, Central Michigan University, 2012

 Training Considerations For The Collegiate Wrestler, University of Michigan Sports Performance Research Symposium, 2013

 Training considerations for combative sports, tennis & gymnastics

 Jamie Preiss joined the University of Michigan Strength and Conditioning team as a professional intern in the fall of 2012.
-Now as a graduate assistant, Preiss is currently responsible for the program design and implementation for men's gymnastics and men's tennis while assisting with wrestling and volleyball.
+After serving as a Graduate Assistant, Preiss is now a Strength and Conditioning Fellow and currently responsible for the program design and implementation for men's gymnastics and men's tennis while assisting with all Olympic sports.